exasol/docker-db/README.md

 ### Services

 Make sure that **NTP** is configured correctly on the host.
 Also, the **RNG** daemon must be running in order to provide enough entropy for the Exasol services in the container.

-### Packages
-If you like to use our `exadt` tool, you'll need to install `git` and `pipenv`. `pipenv` is used to create virtual environments for Python projects (see [https://docs.pipenv.org/](https://docs.pipenv.org/)).
-Using `pipenv` makes it easy to install the required versions of all `exadt` dependencies without affecting your host environment.
-You can install `pipenv` using `pip` or your favorite package management system.

 # Recommendations